 When a loved one dies, the profound sense of loss can overwhelm you.
 It’s important to take time to heal.
 You should step back from your job duties and household responsibilities.
 It’s essential to maintain a connection with family and friends.
 And if you’re the executor or executrix of your loved one’s estate, or if they had no will, you should seek professional guidance and assistance from a probate attorney.

 When you’re in charge of handling an estate, you must navigate the probate court system and comply with court guidelines and schedules.
-You’ll execute complicated will provisions, create complex court required documents, obtain a federal tax identification number, secure a probate bond and manage funds.
+You’ll execute complicated will provisions, create complex court-required documents, obtain a federal tax identification number, secure a probate bond and manage funds.
 Even minor estate matters can present added burdens when you’re least prepared to handle them.
 It’s not a time for a DIY legal fix.
-Consider these 6 benefits of working with a probate attorney.
+Consider these 6 benefits of working with a probate attorney:

-1. Your probate specialist
+1. Your probate attorney is a specialist

 Any attorney can agree to handle your probate case, but only probate attorneys are dedicated probate specialists.
 They don’t negotiate injury claims or defend criminal matters.
 Probate attorneys resolve probate and trust cases only.
 They know probate court rules, forms, procedures, court officials, and probate complications.
 They perform the same tasks and see different versions of the same issues every day so they understand what’s critical to your case.